 Cut the paper template pattern back to the seam allowance and place it on your fabric to mark a stitching line.
 This will help you get a more accurate shape, particularly for the curves.

 Put the right sides together and stitch around with a 3/8 inch (1cm) seam allowance leaving a 2 inch (5cm) gap as shown.
-If you don’t have a sewing machine, you could use a backstitch.
+Make sure the gap is on one of the straight sections.
+If you don’t have a sewing machine, you could use a hand sewn backstitch.

 Clip the corners and curves and turn the star the right way out.
 Clipping will give you sharper corners.